orthecreedence/cl-async/README.md

  a complete waste of time, anyway).

 ### Libevent
-The bindings for libevent are auto-generated.
-I'm not proud of the bindings themselves, but because I planned to completely wrap them all along, didn't put too much work into making them pretty and useful.
-They will most likely stay as-is.

 Libevent was chosen for a few reasons:
  - It provides a socket API.
 The USOCKET library was too undocumented for me to figure out.
 Plus things like delayed functions/timers were not clear to me.